myothiha/obsidian/VLLM/LLM-Based/PaliGemma.md

 - use **a mixture of large-scale vision-language tasks. (mix of 27 of our datasets: Appendix B)**
 - Use a unique prefix word for each task to avoid conflicting learning signals from multiple tasks.
 Not require for stage 3.
 - Do not use transfer datasets during pre-training and remove their near duplicate image from the pre-trained datasets.
 - Use infinite learning-rate schedule for chaining several stages.
-I assume they're using the same hyper parameters for all all stage like continue pretraining.
+I assume they're using the same hyper parameters for all all stage like continue pre-training.
--

 ## Pre-training tasks
 1. caption {lang}